Aoibhinn/battleship/README.md

 - Tested in my local terminal and the Code Institute Heroku terminal.

 ## Remaining Bugs
-- Computer board does not apper when player inputs their first guess row and column.
+- Computer board does not appear when the player inputs their first guess row and column.
 Only the player can continue to guess against the computer board.
-- Game allows user to input the same coordinates twice.
+- Game allows the user to input the same coordinates twice.
-- Game doesn't end or give player the option to play again.
+- Game doesn't end or give the player the option to play again.

 ## Validator Testing
 PEP8